tengkuhafidz/Teacher-Student-API/README.md

 ## How to Run The Project

 ### Setting up MYSQL with Docker
-1. Make sure you have Docker installed on your machine
+1. Ensure you have Docker installed on your machine
 2. Run Docker
 3. Run this command on your CLI to pull mysql-alpine for the docker `docker pull quay.io/perriea/alpine-mysql:1.0`
 4. Go to the project folder and run `docker run -d -p 3306:3306 --env-file .env quay.io/perriea/alpine-mysql:1.0`